MarcT0K/marct0k.github.io/content/posts/ecml-pkdd.md

 I am probably judging researchers a bit too quickly there.
 Having a fixed community is also convenient for collaboration and publication but I still want to emphasize this impression I got.

-## :euro: Capitalistic motivations of the papers
+## Capitalistic motivations of the papers 💶

 I want to start this paragraph by a simple statement: *everything is political, including scientific work*.
 I am one of those researchers who find irritating the claim of "apolitical work".
 I don't have time (and qualifications) to detail this topic, but I suggest [1] by L. Wiener which is a great starting point for this kind of discussions.